docQodly/docs/docs/language/basics/lang-control-flow.md

 If you need to, you can use an *Increment_Expression* (positive or negative) whose absolute value is greater than one.

-7. The following loop addresses only the even elements of the array anArray:
+5. The following loop addresses only the even items:

 ```4d
- for(vlElem,2,Size of array(anArray),2)
+ for(vCounter,2,vTotal,2)
-  //Do something with the element #2,#4...#2n
+  //Do something
-    anArray{vlElem}=...
- end for
+ end
 ```

 ### Comparing looping structures

-Let's go back to the first `for...end for` example.
+Let's go back to the first `for...end` example.
 The following example executes 100 iterations:

 ```4d
  for(vCounter,1,100)
   //Do something
- end for
+ end
 ```

-It is interesting to see how the `while...end while` loop and `repeat...until` loop would perform the same action.
-Here is the equivalent `while...end while` loop:
+It is interesting to see how the `while...end` loop and `repeat...until` loop would perform the same action.
+Here is the equivalent `while...end` loop:

 ```4d
- i:=1 //Initialize the counter
+ i=1 //Initialize the counter
  while(i<=100) //Loop 100 times
   //Do something
     i=i+1 //Need to increment the counter
- end while
+ end
 ```

 Here is the equivalent `repeat...until` loop:

 ```4d
- i:=1 //Initialize the counter
+ i=1 //Initialize the counter
  Repeat
   //Do something
     i=i+1 //Need to increment the counter